qteatime/kate/_sources/dev/manual/api/browser.rst.txt

     the cartridge will not be notified if opening the URL succeeded or not.

-.. py:function:: download(filename: string, data: Uint8Array)
+.. py:function:: download_from_bytes(filename: string, data: Uint8Array)

   :param filename: A suggestion for the name of the file;
   :param data: A byte array containing the data of the file.